ThrowTheSwitch/Ceedling/plugins/test_suite_reporter/README.md

 ### Plugin hooks & test results data structure

-See [_PluginsDevelopmentGuide_][custom-plugins] for documentation of the test results data structure (i.e. the `results` method arguments in above sample code).
+See [_PluginDevelopmentGuide_][custom-plugins] for documentation of the test results data structure (i.e. the `results` method arguments in above sample code).

 See this plugin's built-in `TestsReports` subclasses — `json_tests_reporter.rb`, `junit_tests_reporter.rb`, and `cppunit_tests_reporter.rb` — for examples of using test results.

-[custom-plugins]: ../docs/PluginsDevelopmentGuide.md
+[custom-plugins]: ../docs/PluginDevelopmentGuide.md

 ### `TestsReporter` utility methods